jpasqua/PixelFree/backend/README.md

 - `.env`: Environment variables (ignored by Git; see `example.env`).
 - `pixelfree.db*`: SQLite database files

+## Notes on the Database Layer

+This folder `backend/db` contains the code that manages PixelFree’s local database.
+The database keeps track of virtual albums (the saved queries defined by users), the photos those albums contain, and the cached media files stored on disk.
+It also has a simple key–value store for miscellaneous app metadata.

+Each table in the database has a matching “repository” file here that hides the SQL details and exposes clean helper functions for the rest of the backend.
+This makes the code easier to maintain and also prepares us for future changes if we want to move beyond SQLite.

+In short: this layer is the memory of the app — it remembers what albums exist, what photos belong to them, and where cached files are located — so that the rest of the backend can stay focused on fetching and serving photos.

 ## Security Notes
 - **Never commit `.token.json`** — This file contains active OAuth tokens that allow access to a Pixelfed account.
 - **Never commit `.env`** — This file contains API credentials and must be kept private.